Buy This Book

 Grindlay’s study of the Queen of Heaven affords an insight into England’s religious pluralism, revealing a porousness between medieval and early modern perspectives toward the Virgin and dispelling the notion that Catholic and Protestant attitudes on the subject were completely different.
 Grindlay reveals the extent to which the potent and treasured image of the Queen of Heaven was impossible to extinguish and remained of widespread cultural significance.
 Queen of Heaven will appeal to an academic audience, but its fresh, uncomplicated style will also engage intelligent, well-informed readers who have an interest in the Virgin Mary and in English Reformation history.

-Lilla Grindlay is the head of the English department at Sutton Valence School in Kent, England.
+Lilla Grindlay is the head of the English faculty at Sutton Valence School in Kent, England.

-"The book makes an original contribution to the fields of English religious and literary studies, and gender studies.
-Grindlay offers an important corrective to the long-standing claim that the Blessed Virgin Mary disappears from English religious writing at the dawn of the Protestant Reformation.
+"The book makes an original contribution to the fields of gender studies and English religious and literary studies.
+Lilla Grindlay offers an important corrective to the long-standing claim that the Blessed Virgin Mary disappears from English religious writing at the dawn of the Protestant Reformation.
 The book is very well written.
 Grindlay's care for her subject is evident in every sentence.
 Ultimately, her goal is to persuade the reader that their understanding of the post-Reformation/post-medieval status of the Virgin is incomplete.
-This reader was certainly persuaded.
 The book is really lovely to read.
-Grindlay has taken great care to make her work accessible, interesting, and important." ~Patricia Badir, author of The Maudlin Impression: English Literary Images of Mary Magdalene, 1550–1700
+Grindlay has taken great care to make her work accessible, interesting, and important."—Patricia Badir, author of The Maudlin Impression: English Literary Images of Mary Magdalene, 1550–1700